RayHightower/RayHightower.com/_posts/2015-11-16-parallella-in-5-minutes-rubyconf-2015.markdown

 ---
 layout: post
-title: "Parallella Lightning Talk at RubyConf 2015"
+title: "Parallella in 5 Minutes at RubyConf 2015"
 date: 2015-11-16 14:03:11 -0500
 comments: true
 categories: [ Education, Parallella ]
 published: true
 ---

-### Thank You
+### Thank You Organizers!

 First things first: Thank you to the RubyConf organizers for inviting me to the lightning talk stage this year.
 Slides appear below: